Additive Invariants of Open Petri Nets: Additive Invariants of Open Petri Nets

 \section{Additive Invariants of Open Petri Nets}

-This section is devoted for the classification theorems of additive invariants for open Petri nets and monically open Petri nets.
+This section is devoted to the classification theorems of additive invariants for open Petri nets and monically open Petri nets.
 These are discussed in Sections~\ref{sec:invariants-open} and~\ref{sec:invariants-monic-open}, respectively.
-Throughout we work with cancellative monoid in which the only element with an inverse is the identity.
 We begin by establishing that all functors from $\openpetri$ to $\cc{B}\mathbb{N}$ are monoidal.
 First a definition.

 \begin{definition} An \defined{additive invariant of open Petri nets} is a monoidal functor $\openpetri \to \cc{B}\mathbb{N}$ where $\cc{B}\mathbb{N}$ is the one-object category induced by the monoid $(\mathbb{N}, +)$.
 The monoidal product of $\bn$ is also given by $+$. \end{definition}